AbstractEverything/sescart/readme.md

 to your composer.json file and run `composer update`.

-Add `AbstractEverything\SesCart\ServiceProvider` to your providers array.
+Add `AbstractEverything\SesCart\SesCartServiceProvider` to your providers array.

 Add `AbstractEverything\SesCart\Facades\SesCart` to your facades array.